jokedst/jokedst.github.io/QrReader/README.md

-# QR Code Reader PWA
+# QR & Barcode Scanner PWA

-A fast and simple Progressive Web App (PWA) for scanning QR codes using your device's camera.
+A fast and simple Progressive Web App (PWA) for scanning QR codes and barcodes using your device's camera.

 ## Features

 - 📱 **Installable**: Can be installed on your Android home screen as a native app
-- 📷 **Camera Access**: Uses your device's rear camera for optimal QR code scanning
+- 📷 **Camera Access**: Uses your device's rear camera for optimal scanning
-- 🔍 **Real-time Scanning**: Continuously scans for QR codes in the camera feed
+- 🔍 **Dual Scanning**: Scans both QR codes and various barcode formats
+- 📊 **Multiple Formats**: Supports UPC, EAN, Code 128, Code 39, ITF, Codabar, and more
+- 🎯 **Flexible Modes**: Choose QR only, barcode only, or scan both simultaneously
 - 🌐 **URL Detection**: Automatically detects and creates clickable links for URLs
-- 🔊 **Audio Feedback**: Plays a beep sound when a QR code is successfully scanned
+- 🔊 **Audio Feedback**: Plays a beep sound when a code is successfully scanned
 - ⚡ **Offline Support**: Works offline once installed (cached resources)
 - 🎨 **Modern UI**: Beautiful gradient design with responsive layout